She was fleeing with her grandson, who was holding a white flag. Then she was shot - KVIA

 The clip of Hala’s killing is one of a growing number that show unarmed civilians holding white flags being shot dead in Gaza.
 The Geneva-based Euro-Med Human Rights Monitor has said that they are investigating nine such incidents.
 CNN has examined four cases, including that of Hala Khreis.

 CNN made multiple attempts to sit down with the Israel Defense Forces (IDF) to share its findings.
-They have yet to provide a comment.
+They told CNN on Friday that “the incident is being examined,” and, when pressed further, said they were referring to al-Mawasi.
+They did not say if the other incidents are being investigated.

+The incident in al-Mawasi, a coastal town in southern Gaza previously designated a “safe zone” by the IDF, took place earlier this week.
+Ramzi Abu Sahloul, 51, was among a group of five men, their hands raised and brandishing a white flag.
+Sahloul told Ahmed Hijazi, a Palestinian journalist, that they were trying to get back to a house where his brother was being held back by Israeli soldiers to plead for his release.
+Moments after interviewing him, Hijazi filmed two Israeli tanks in the distance, beyond a raised bank, and then Sahloul being fatally shot in the chest.
+The impact of the first round is visible in the footage and appears to come from the direction of the tanks.

 Among the most widely reported of the incidents CNN looked at was the shooting of three Israeli hostages, whom the IDF admitted to killing, mistakenly believing their surrender was a trap.
 The IDF has repeatedly claimed that it is doing everything in its power to avoid harming civilians, but its soldiers shot hostages waving a white flag, violating its rules of engagement and raising questions about those efforts.